meb-team/PlasSuite/PlasDatabase/README.md

 * **Sequences**
 	`$HOME/plasmidome_databases/all_plasmids.fasta` is default name.
 	Plasmids sequences must be a fasta file contained complete plasmids.
-	You can obtained last version of NCBI plasmids database with
+	You can obtained last version of NCBI plasmids database (sequences and taxonomies) with  the following command:
 	```
 	plasmidome_scripts/bin/update_plasmids_database.sh -o $HOME/plasmidome_databases/all_plasmids.fasta --info $HOME/plasmidome_databases/all_plasmids.ncbi.info
 	```